Lycée innovant de Paris

 Teachers and students (in some way "breaking" with the education system) are the foundation, the "initiator" was Jean Lévi.
 LAP teaches adolescents and young adults, aged 15 to 21, as an alternative to the Education in France.

+The name of the school literally translates to Paris Innovative High School and its former name translates to Paris Self Managed High School.

 History

 Job cuts

 In 2011, during parity meetings of the rectorate of Paris, where the allocation of teaching posts for each establishment was decided, LAP were informed of the loss of five posts (out of a team of 25) from 2011, threatening the closure of the establishment.
 In reaction to this news, the lycée mobilised and managed to save four and a half of the jobs.
 In 2015, faced with further mobilisation of staff and students, the remaining half-post was reallocated to the lycée.
 Therefore, the lycée kept its 25 teaching staff.

 Incident

 In March 2018, the lycée autogéré de Paris was disturbed by far-right militants of the Groupe Union Défense (GUD), who threatened to infiltrate the establishment and create incidents.
 The lycée filed notice leading to, one year in prison, of which six months are suspended by the Paris prosecutor's office for the two defendants.